 Suzanne returns to Africa frequently and her deep love of the continent has prompted sculptures of some of her favourite animals, such as elephants and giraffe – usually in motion.

-In 2020, Suzanne was accepted to the Heatherley School of Fine Art in London where she completed a two year diploma in figurative sculpture.
-She has now started her Masters at Central St Martins this year.
-The MA focuses on the relationship between art and science and developing a practice which explores the connections between the two.
+In 2020, Suzanne was a finalist in the David Shepherd Wildlife Artist of the Year competition.
+In the same year, she was accepted to the Heatherley School of Fine Art in London where she completed a two year diploma in figurative sculpture.
+In 2023 she started her Masters in Art and Science at Central St Martins which focuses on the relationship between art and science and developing a practice which explores the connections between the two.